ad-freiburg/ad-blog/content/post/project-xsgrep.md

 However, xs grep can do even more!
-You may have wondered what the `--metafile` flag is for. xs greps specific preprocessing includes compression using the LZ4 and ZStandard compression algorithms.
+You may have wondered what the `--metafile` flag is for. xs grep's specific preprocessing includes compression using the LZ4 and ZStandard compression algorithms.
 This preprocessing creates a metafile holding some information in the processed file.
 This is valuable when working on a computer with slow secondary memory, such as HDD.
 In this case, reading compressed files and then decompressing them can be much faster before searching for the pattern.